MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Findings and Insights

 \subsection{Looking Ahead}

-Financial NLP is entering a new phase, driven not just by LLMs’ impact but by a deeper understanding of their strengths and limitations.
-As techniques such as RAG and open-source fine-tuning become standard (grey line in Figure~\ref{fig:latest_trends}), multimodal and small language models (green line) are gaining ground.

-New trends are also emerging (blue line in Figure~\ref{fig:latest_trends}), most notably \textit{multi-agent systems}.
-These range from simple expert-critic setups to more complex designs.
-Hierarchical agents simulate organizational roles and top-down flows, while collaborative systems divide tasks among peer agents (see references in \ref{tab:appendix_references}).
+Financial NLP is entering a new phase, driven not only by LLMs but by a deeper understanding of their strengths and limitations.
+As techniques such as RAG and open-source fine-tuning become standard (grey line in Figure~\ref{fig:latest_trends}), multimodal models and small language models (green line) are gaining traction.
+New trends are also emerging (blue line in Figure~\ref{fig:latest_trends}), most notably multi-agent systems, which range from simple expert--critic setups to more complex architectures.
+At the same time, the gap between academic research and real-world financial practice remains an open question, as the field shifts its focus from question answering toward reasoning-oriented systems.

-Finally, \textit{reinforcement learning} is re-entering the conversation: not only as a training objective for trading policies, but also as a tool for improving LLM reasoning itself by aligning it with a broader system ensuring more controlled and reliable output.

-The \textit{gap between academic research and real-world financial practice} remains an open debate, as the focus shifts from QA to reasoning systems.